minitu/charm/doc/charm++/manual.rst

 predicted using the historical measurement data, allowing effective measurement-based load balancing without application-specific knowledge.

+The instrumentation stored in the load balancing database is cleared immediately following each time load balancing completes.
+This means that each invocation of load balancing uses only data measured since the last invocation, providing adaptive and responsive results even for dynamic applications.

 Two key terms in the Charm++ load balancing framework are: